Car Insurance For Teen & Young Drivers Of 2022

-Car insurance premium is determined on an individual basis.
+The general car insurance is determined on an individual basis.
 Despite this, sample rate data shows that teen drivers are often subjected to the highest premiums for their auto insurance.
 Young drivers who have recently gotten their licences are typically inexperienced behind the wheel.

 According to the Association of British Insurers, although drivers between the ages of 17 and 24 make up just 7% of licenced drivers in the United Kingdom and travel fewer miles than the national average, they are involved in 24 percent of all fatal car accidents (ABI).
 Even the most basic coverage for a small car may be rather pricey.